microsoft/FactoryOrchestrator/docs/docs/tasks-and-tasklists.md

 ## Factory Orchestrator Task log files

 The Task log files contain details about the execution of a specific of the Factory Orchestrator Task.
 There is one log file generated for each run of a Task ([TaskRun](../CoreLibrary/Microsoft-FactoryOrchestrator-Core-TaskRun/)).

-The files are saved to `%ProgramData%\FactoryOrchestrator\Logs\` on a Windows and `/var/log/FactoryOrchestrator/logs` on Linux, but this location can be changed using the [FactoryOrchestratorClient](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-FactoryOrchestratorClient%28System-Net-IPAddress_int%29/).[SetLogFolder](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-SetLogFolder%28string_bool%29/)() API.
+By default, the files are saved to `%ProgramData%\FactoryOrchestrator\Logs\` on a Windows and `/var/log/FactoryOrchestrator/logs` on Linux, but this location can be changed using the [TaskRunLogFolder setting](service-configuration.md) or the [FactoryOrchestratorClient](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-FactoryOrchestratorClient%28System-Net-IPAddress_int%29/).[SetLogFolder](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-SetLogFolder%28string_bool%29/)() API.
 Use the [FactoryOrchestratorClient](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-FactoryOrchestratorClient%28System-Net-IPAddress_int%29/).[GetLogFolder](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-GetLogFolder%28%29/)() API to programmatically retrieve the active log folder.

 ## Factory Orchestrator tasks